 Apart from his research work, Jason works in humanitarian response, advising on various humanitarian affairs dossiers including access to medicines and humanitarian operational priorities in Haiti, South Sudan, Syria, and during other acute and protracted crises.
 Jason has over 10 years’ experience as a clinician in respiratory therapy and anesthesia, and has worked extensively in global public health response and policy development in Canada, Afghanistan, Sudan, Haiti, Malawi, and Ghana.
 He is a graduate of Dalhousie University’s respiratory therapy program, and completed a master’s degree at the University of British Columbia, and a PhD at the University of Ottawa.

-Dr. Vivian Welch is a co-director for Cochrane Global Aging.
+Dr. Vivian Welch is a co-director for Cochrane Campbell Global Ageing Partnership.
 She is director of the Methods Centre at the Bruyère Research Institute, Assistant Professor at the School of Epidemiology, Public Health and Preventive Medicine (University of Ottawa), and Deputy Director of the Centre for Global Health (University of Ottawa).
 Her research interests revolve around the science and practice of conducting patient-centered rapid reviews in response to decision making needs at Bruyère Continuing Care and to support patient-centered care based on the best available evidence.
 She is also interested in improving the reporting and analysis of health equity concerns in randomized trials, systematic reviews and guidelines.